CANADA: LEGAL SERVICES WE OFFER

-IRB matters: dealt by a IRB Certified Counsel; likewise Federal Court matters dealt by Lawyers licensed by Law Society
+IRB matters: dealt by [In-House] IRB Certified Counsel; likewise Federal Court matters dealt by Solicitors/Lawyers licensed by Law Society of Canada

 J-Pier specializes in Complex Hearings, Detention Reviews, Criminal Inadmissibility and Rehabilitation Cases.
 (Including Visa Refusals).